The Westin Leipzig: Gil Ofarim incident

-In October 2021, the hotel received extensive negative media coverage, after singer Gil Ofarim claimed to have received Anti-semitic treatment from a receptionist, because of his Star of David necklace.
+In October 2021, the hotel received extensive negative media coverage, after singer Gil Ofarim claimed to have received antisemitic treatment from a receptionist, because of his Star of David necklace.
 The employee filed a defamation complaint against Ofarim and a threatening complaint based on social media posts.
 The hotel initially put two employees on leave and hired a law firm to investigate.
-This found no evidence of criminal or labor law measures against the employees.
+This found no evidence justifying criminal or labor law measures against the employees.
 The case was submitted to the public prosecutor's office for legal review.
 According to media reports, no chain with a visible Star of David could be identified on the surveillance videos of the hotel.
 After the investigation was completed, the public prosecutor's office in Leipzig dropped the case against the hotel employee and brought charges of defamation and false suspicion against Ofarim.
 The trial against Ofarim began on 7 November 2023, with ten trial days scheduled.
 Ofarim admitted during the trial that he had lied and fabricated the incident.
 He apologized to the hotel's manager and was ordered to pay a fine of €10,000 to the Jewish community of Leipzig and the House of the Wannsee Conference, a Holocaust museum in Berlin.
 Ofarim was condemned by the Central Council of Jews in Germany, which said he had done "great damage to the victims of genuine antisemitism."